Blå ovalformad swimmingpool med vattenfall och stenomgivning

 2. Frequency of use

-If you use your pool frequently, investing in a heat pump can provide consistent heating without consuming a fortune on electricity bills.
-If you use your pool sporadically, however, other heating options with lower initial costs may be more suitable.
+If you use your pool often, investing in a heat pump can provide consistent heating without spending a fortune on electricity bills.
+If, on the other hand, you use your pool sporadically, other heating options with lower initial costs may be more suitable.

 3. Budget